SwA91/rindus-frontend/README.md

 ## Motivation

-This project is a code task for Full Stack Developer. this is the parte Front-end.
+This project is a code task for Full Stack Developer, this is the part front-end.

 ## Demo